Climate Change

 Like Noah, who acted as an engineer, and didn't rely on prophets claiming to know how to calm the waves.

-Seems, I'm not alone with this opinion ...
+Seems, I'm not alone in this opinion ...

 Konstantin Kisin, Oxford Union